propellerlabsio/overnode-server/README.md

+# OverNode

+OverNode is a Bitcoin full node monitoring and explorer (query) tool.
+This project contains the server code which prodes a GraphQL interface for interacting with the node.
+The overnode-client project contains one example UI that can be used with this server.

+**WARNING:**

+**This project is heavily under construction and not yet even in an alpha state.
+Functionality is heavily undercooked and there may be serious outstanding security problems.
+Do not run this code exposed to the internet**

+## Quickstart

+TODO

+## Contributing

+TODO

 ## Environment variables
 In production, set the environment variables per your normal procedure for your operating system giving consideration to best security practices.